 The solution?
 Consuming vitamin-fortified foods and snacks and taking supplements to ensure a healthy, well-rounded diet.

-3 Hair loss.
-A recent report found that severe lack of protein can lead to hair loss.
+3. Hair loss.
+A recent report found that a severe lack of protein can lead to hair loss.
 That’s because meat contains iron, vitamin B, and zinc, which are all important for hair growth.

 According to the American Hair Loss Council, when the body has low protein levels, one of the first things it does is to stop hair growth to conserve energy for more essential body functions.
 As a result, hair loss may occur.

 However, vegans can get enough protein by eating soy, quinoa, whole wheat bread, broccoli, peanut butter, beans, kale, lentils, and almonds.